Risk Factors Associated with an Unhealthy Diet

 Cardiovascular Disease (CVD)

-Plaque is formed when fatty deposits, cholesterol, and other substances accumulate in the arteries, causing them to become narrow and stiff.
-This restricts blood flow to the heart, leading to oxygen deprivation and various cardiovascular problems.
-If the narrowing becomes severe, it can result in angina or chest pain.
-In the worst-case scenario, a complete blockage can trigger a heart attack, which can be life-threatening.
+When fatty deposits, cholesterol, and other substances build up in the arteries, they get narrow and stiff.
+This is called plaque.
+This limits the flow of blood to the heart, which can cause oxygen shortage and other heart problems.
+If the narrowing gets really bad, it can lead to angina or chest pain.
+The worst thing that could happen is that a full blockage could lead to a heart attack, which could be fatal.

 Blood Pressure and Hypertension